danmindru/angular-boilerplate-study/src/common/README.md

 ###src/common
 --------------------------

-Common modules are highly decoupled and likely to be used in multiple applications without any change.
+Common components are highly decoupled modules and are likely to be used in multiple applications without any change.
 They can have vendor dependencies but will not be a dependency of any module in `./src/app`.

 You can think of common modules as modules interacting with/overwriting Angular core.
 The example module provided (`loggly`) is an Angular exception decorator which is used to add custom behaviour to Angular's exception handling.